HeroCC/AnaxiMap/README.md

 Downloads and stitches images downloaded from Map Tile servers.

 ## Dependencies
+Assuming you have Python 3 installed and in your `$PATH`, you can run `pip3 install -r requirements.txt` and all required dependencies will be installed.
+For best results, use a [VirtualEnv](https://virtualenv.pypa.io/en/stable/userguide/#).
+If you'd prefer not to use requirements.txt, the manual install instructions are below.

 * Python 3
 * Python Requests (`pip3 install --user requests==2.*`)
 * Python Pillow (`pip3 install --user Pillow=6.*`) -- optional, used for image stitching